pavsaund/pavsaund.com/site/content/post/2022-02-23-dynamic-breadcrumbs-and-routes-with-react-router.md

   - DevDiary
 ---

 When faced with a challenge of implementing breadcrumbs for a business critical application recently I went down a rabbit hole of trying to understand the semantics of react-router and finding a good way of building a dynamic breadcrumb component that didn't break every time a route was added or changed.
 Let alone need to implement a custom route for every new page.
-So let's dig in!
+In this post I go into what I ended up with as a routing model that supports dynamic breadcrumbs

 ## The requirements
 - Maintain a single routing model (or composition of models) as the source of truth for the app